JamesMartin1998/lets-pick/README.md

 - Comments show the content, date/time updated, author's name and author's profile image.
 - Infinite scrolling is present for posts that have more than 10 comments.
 - If ther current user is the author of the post, a more options dropdown button will appear as three dots.
 When clicked, the user can select the pencil button to be redirected to the 'Edit Post' page, or the bin to delete the post.
-- If ther current user is the author of the comment, a more options dropdown button will appear as three dots.
+- If the current user is the author of the comment, a more options dropdown button will appear as three dots.
 When clicked, the user can select the pencil button to load the 'Edit Comment' form, or the bin to delete the comment.

 ![Image showing the more dropdown on the post page](/src/assets/post-more-dropdown.png) (Post Page - More Dropdown Button Open)